cambrian-dk/vsm_ranked_retrieval/README.md

 ### Searching:

 Each free-text search query is case-folded and stemmed as in the indexing phase.
 We follow the [SMART notation](https://nlp.stanford.edu/IR-book/html/htmledition/document-and-query-weighting-schemes-1.html) to calculate the lnc.ltc score.
 For query tokens that don't exist in the dictionary, we ignore them, as they are unlikely to be useful in ranking the resulting documents.
-After normalizing the document scores, we use a max heap to get the top 10 most relevant documents, sorted by score, and then increasing docId.
+After normalising the document scores, we use a max heap to get the top 10 most relevant documents, sorted by score, and then increasing docId.